 It can either be a flat amount fee on each sale or a percentage commission on every trade they lead to a close.

-The standard commissions range from 1% to 2%, for a Full-Service broker.
+A Full-Service broker’s standard commissions range from 1% to 2%.

-Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with a lot of clients at the same time, and oftentimes clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.
+Although this might not seem like a lot at first glance, bear in mind that stockbrokers deal with many clients simultaneously, and often clients trade with large sums of money, meaning that the 2% commission translates to $2.000 in some cases.

-Discount brokers, on the other hand, usually charge a flat fee ranging from $5 to $30.
+On the other hand, discount brokers usually charge a flat fee ranging from $5 to $30.

 What is the difference between Discount brokers and full-service brokers?

 Usually, discount brokers are companies that allow you to open an online trading account and trade on your own from home, charging a small fee on transactions.
-The account maintenance fee is usually around 0.5%, but it all depends on the company.
+The account maintenance fee is usually around 0.5%, depending on the company.

-There are exceptions to this.
-I covered them in our other article about trading stocks at home.
+There are exceptions to this, and I covered them in our other article about trading stocks at home.

 Is it worth trading with a broker?